KITcii/smart-contract-dev-support/Idioms/External-Call Pattern/README.md

     }
 }
 ```
-CallerContract uses the call(…) command to execute externalFunc-tion(…) because ExternalContract is not known.
+CallerContract uses the call(…) command to execute externalFunction(…) because ExternalContract is not known.
 Call returns a tupel that indicates if the function execution was successful (variable success) and data.
 The variable data must be parsed in additional functions to retrieve the return value of externalFunction(…).

 ### Correct
 ```Solidity